alexandreMesle/CommandLine/README.md

 ## Installing

+Clone the repository and :
+* link commandLineMenus.jar
-Just clone the repository and link commandLineMenus to your project.
+* or link the complete project to your classpath.

 ## Running the tests

-Run a sample code in the example package, or MenuTests from tests package.
+Run a sample code in the examples package, or MenuTests from tests package.

 ## Contributing